andrewlavaia/The-Game-of-Go/README.md

 ## Tests

 ## Config
-* git config core.autocrlf true - use on Windows
+* git config core.autocrlf input - Will only convert LF to CRLF on commit and not the reverse on checkout

 ## Author

 Andrew Lavaia